In yesterday’s thread on Limbaugh’s epiphany, commenter “DNW” asks some interesting questions:

 It is the former who fit the description of “basically wanting the same things out of life” as conservatives.
 It is the former who might switch their thinking if given enough information and time (and if they were interested enough to really pay attention to the right as opposed to paying attention to what the left says about the right).

 I know that many people, including some in the comments section of this blog, disagree with the characterization I have just offered and say that everyone left of center, liberals and leftists alike, politically aware and active or not, are either (take your pick of descriptions) evil or at least very fundamentally different from those on the right.
-I think they are different, but that difference lies in the information they get and where they get it, and in some cases the ways in which they process and understand information.
+I think they are different, but for liberals (as opposed to hard-core leftists) that difference lies in the information they get and where they get it, and in some cases the ways in which they process and understand information.
 I most especially do not think they are evil, although unfortunately they may end up helping the triumph of evil.

 I believe I know that about them because I not only know these people very very well, I basically used to be one of them in many, although not all, ways (I always was a critical thinker, for example—as are a certain small percentage of the liberals I know today).
 What changed is that I became more interested in politics and in learning in more detail about what’s happening in the world and I immersed myself in that, including an exposure to the arguments of the right.
 As a result I encountered new sources of information to round out my knowledge base, and ended up setting foot on a path that changed my political affiliation, although not my basic self.